SOME PLANET PEOPLE

 The Twin Cities Daily Planet is an online publication connecting citizens in the Twin Cities of Minneapolis and St. Paul with one another and with the global community.
 The Daily Planet is a project of the Twin Cities Media Alliance, a nonprofit organization dedicated to closing the digital divide and helping citizens empower themselves with media.

 Each day, the Daily Planet publishes multiple original articles and blog entries and also republishes several articles and blog entries from our 100+ community media partners.
 We invite, urge and encourage you to submit content directly to the Daily Planet’s editors for possible publication.
 Here’s a complete description of how we edit, moderate, and publish articles and blogs.
-Register as a user and write an article, post a blog entry, add an event to our community calendar, or add your favorite places to our community attractions feature.

 To learn more, see: